How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Discussions

 {\bf Limitations.} We used datasets from Hugging Face Hub as it is one of the few platforms where dataset metadata is available in a standardised format.
 Extrapolating our arguments to broader data trends in the AI domain is a limitation of our work.
 However, Hugging Face Hub has evolved into a reliable platform for frontier AI data and models, and serves as a reasonable sample that captures the broader trends and has been used in other works~\cite{yang2024navigating,castano2024analyzing,luccioni2024power}.
 Thus, our estimates can be seen as lower bounds on true data costs.
 Particularly, as we have noted in Section~\ref{sec:social}, the language representation on the Hugging Face Hub is highly uneven.
 It does not reflect the global distribution, nor does it mirror global patterns of digital activity.
 This should not be interpreted as a failure of a single platform.
 Rather, it reflects broader structural dynamics in how data is produced and used across the AI ecosystem.

-Data work is carried out globally.
-However, our questionnaire was only sent to data workers in Kenya.
-We have refrained from making generalised claims and tried to limit the scope of labour discussions to the conditions in Kenya.
+Data work is carried out globally, but our questionnaire was limited to workers in Kenya.
+We have refrained from making generalised claims and tried to limit the scope of labour discussions to the conditions in Kenya. \looseness=-1

 Likewise, some of the economic costs are primarily US-focused.
 This is again due to the availability of data sources.
 Furthermore, it reflects the dominance of a few regions, such as the US, which host the majority of global infrastructure for frontier AI development.
-Additional clarifications about the limitations of using these data sources are provided in Appendix~\ref{app:external}.
+Finally, while the geographic concentration of data centres captures their presence, it does not reflect their purpose, scale or utilisation.